ibm-cloud-docs/SecureGateway/securegateway_about.md

 ## High Availability
 {: #about-ha}
 To achieve high availability, create multiple client connections to the same gateway ID.
 This can be accomplished by connecting multiple single-gateway clients to the same gateway ID and/or by issuing multiple connections on a single multi-gateway client to the same gateway ID.
-Connections will be distributed between all connected clients in a round-robin fashion.
+On-premises destination connections will be distributed between all connected clients in a round-robin fashion.